Sony A6500 vs RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A6500 and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the A6500 and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the A6500 followed on from the Sony A6300.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is the Sony A6500 better than the Sony RX1R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha A6500: